7 Forecasts in Tech recruitment

 6 – Data analytics in tech recruitment will continue to evolve

-In 2023 the use of data analytics in the talent/people space will continue to evolve and become more integral to business outcomes.
+In 2023, data analytics will evolve and become more integral to talent management and business outcomes.
 This reality will require recruiters to upgrade their data analytics and managerial skills.
-Moreover, KPIs are expected to become more rigorous throughout the recruitment process, as they have a significant impact on the business.

 7- Deeper integration of Diversity, Equity, Inclusion, and Belonging (DEIB)

 Last but not least, Diversity, Equity, Inclusion, and Belonging (DEIB) will be more deeply integrated into core processes rather than being treated as a separate or optional function.
-The DEIB team is expected to be involved in key decision-making regarding the selection, implementation, and interpretation of analytics tools to ensure that these tools are being used in a way that aligns with DEIB’s goals and values.
+The DEIB team will guide the selection and use of analytics tools to align with DEIB’s goals and values.

 Given all this data, who is expected to be in the winners’ circle?